sholly/servicemesh-demo/README.md

 Deploy the conductor, leaf1, leaf2 applications.

 `oc apply -f deployment/application.yaml`
+Service Mesh mTLS has two different policies:

+PERMISSIVE, set by default, will still allow unencrypted traffic into and out of the mesh.

+STRICT, which will require mTLS for ALL applications in the service mesh.

 Before applying the PeerAuthentication and DestinationRule, check that the mTLS policy is set to PERMISSIVE.
 Note that in Service mesh 2.0, istioctl does not give us pod names that have mTLS policy attached.